Sleep and learning: Sleep in relation to school

 Sleep has been directly linked to the grades of students.
 One in four U.S. high school students admit to falling asleep in class at least once a week.
 Consequently, results have shown that those who sleep less do poorly.
 In the United States, sleep deprivation is common with students because almost all schools begin early in the morning and many of these students either choose to stay awake late into the night or cannot do otherwise due to delayed sleep phase syndrome.
 As a result, students that should be getting between 8.5 and 9.25 hours of sleep are getting only 7 hours.
 Perhaps because of this sleep deprivation, their grades are lower and their concentration is impaired.

+Research shows that different remote learning modalities significantly affect nursing students' perceptions of their sleep quality.
+During the COVID-19 pandemic, a study found that students engaged in asynchronous learning reported better sleep quality compared to those in hybrid or in-person learning environments.
+Over half of the nursing students surveyed reported getting less than the recommended 7 hours of sleep per night; however, students who reported more sleep hours also reported better sleep quality.

-As a result of studies showing the effects of sleep deprivation on grades, and the different sleep patterns for teenagers, a school in New Zealand changed its start time to 10:30 a.m. in 2006, to allow students to keep to a schedule that allowed more sleep.
+Given the significant impact of sleep deprivation on academic performance and the differing sleep patterns observed in students, educational institutions have begun to reconsider start times.
+For instance, a school in New Zealand changed its start time to 10:30 a.m. in 2006, to allow students to keep to a schedule that allowed more sleep.
 In 2009, Monkseaton High School, in North Tyneside, had 800 pupils aged 13–19 starting lessons at 10 a.m. instead of the normal 9 a.m. and reported that general absence dropped by 8% and persistent absenteeism by 27%.
-Similarly, a high school in Copenhagen has committed to providing at least one class per year for students which will start at 10 a.m. or later.
+In 2024, some 20 schools in Denmark have pushed back their start times, and there have been positive results.

 College students represent one of the most sleep-deprived segments of the population.
 Only 11% of American college students sleep well, and 40% of students feel well rested only two days per week.
 About 73% have experienced at least some occasional sleep issues.
 This poor sleep is thought to have a severe impact on their ability to learn and remember information because the brain is being deprived of time that it needs to consolidate information which is essential to the learning process.